ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 Basically, the Pyramid/ Circle Scammer will ask you to pay a certain amount of money (for instance $100) to have your name written into the outer circle.
 The name in the middle is required to ‘cash out’ when all the spaces are filled to cash out your money.
 The inner then circle moves up one to replace the center, the outer circle moves in to fill the inner circle and people pay to join the outer circle.

-When you are in the Centre, it cashes out with the money (not completely sure how much, but all the money) and then once it is to cash out, the next name moves up, outer circle names move into the inner and then people pay again in order to join the Outer Circle.
+When you are in the Centre, it cashes out with the money (not completely sure how much, but all the money), and then once it is to cash out, the next name moves up, outer circle names move into the inner and then people pay again in order to join the Outer Circle.

-Pyramid schemes in their multi-level marketing schemes, for instance – Monat and Younique are completely legal and based on the product being there and sold with a certain percentage of the money made by selling product vs commissions by recruiting others (say $50 to join a team) of course legally.
+Pyramid schemes in their multi-level marketing schemes, for instance – Monat and Younique are completely legal and based on the product being there and sold with a certain percentage of the money made by selling the product vs commissions by recruiting others (say $50 to join a team) of course legally.

 >> Read: Cash App Activity Not Showing?